Paradise-Pi/ParadisePi/.github/pull_request_template.md

 - [ ] Presets can be triggered by HTTP requests
 - [ ] Time clock triggers recall presets successfully
+- [ ] Time clock triggers do not recall when device locked

 ### Preset Types